The Taenia solium cysticercosis/taeniosis lifecycle

 On the way to effective and sustainable disease control, important gaps need to be closed.
 These gaps pertain, on the one side, to human health, e.g. lack of precise data of the epidemiology of NCC and its pathomechanisms, the lack of diagnostic facilities and best standard of care including treatment with locally available means and, on the other side, to disease prevention, which not only includes animal health but also education of affected communities.
 An additional priority component for building a framework for control and elimination of TSCT is to strengthen health systems in poor endemic countries in order to enable them to better detect and manage cases as there is current lack of technical and policy guidance on best practices for management of TSCT/NCC.
 Therefore, the suggested research approach aims at bridging the above described gaps by

-– establishing a big consortium (CYSTINET-Africa) to facilitate joint research efforts with an envisaged impact not only on data collection but also on capacity building and data dissemination overarching four African partners of three eastern and southern African countries and two German partners.
+- and establishing a big consortium (CYSTINET-Africa) to facilitate joint research efforts with an envisaged impact not only on data collection but also on capacity building and data dissemination overarching four African partners of three eastern and southern African countries and two German partners.